juhasev/sample-ninja-help/member-app-refer-friends-settings.md

 #### Editing texts
 Simply, click on the text to edit.
 The text box supports **Markdown**.
 Use the slider below image to adjust the position of the text box.
 Similarly, click on the button to customize the text for the current locale.

-#### Referee Reward
-This is the number of reward points paid to the referee when all the configurable settings below are met.
-Leave as zero for no compensation.

 #### Minimum days as member
 Controls the minimum number of days a panelist must be subscribed, before becoming eligible to refer friends.
 Leave as zero to disable.